dangdachang/ConsTADs/README.md

 ### Citation

-If ConsTADs is useful for your research, consider citing our preprint:
+If ConsTADs is useful for your research, consider citing our paper:

-Defining the separation landscape of topological domains for decoding consensus domain organization of 3D genome.
+> Defining the separation landscape of topological domains for decoding consensus domain organization of 3D genome.
-Dachang Dang, Shao-Wu Zhang, Ran Duan, Shihua Zhang.
-Genome Res., 2023, doi: 10.1101/gr.277187.122.
+> Dachang Dang, Shao-Wu Zhang, Ran Duan, Shihua Zhang.
+Genome Res., 2023,
+> doi: 10.1101/gr.277187.122.